-The dead of winter is peak season for carbon monoxide risks; that’s when all your gas-fired appliances are working overtime.
-We all know that carbon monoxide asphyxiation can spoil your whole day, but for some people chronic low-level exposure can be a problem too.
+The dead of winter is the peak season for carbon monoxide risks; that’s when all your gas-fired appliances work overtime.
+We all know that carbon monoxide asphyxiation can spoil your whole day, but for some people, chronic low-level exposure can be a problem too.

 Why It’s So Dangerous

 Carbon monoxide (CO) is a colourless, odorless gas produced whenever you have incomplete combustion of a carbon-based fuel.
 CO molecules bind to the hemoglobin in your blood, taking up the bonds that normally carry and release oxygen.
 If your blood takes up too much CO, it doesn’t matter how much oxygen is around you; your blood can’t carry that oxygen to your cells, and your tissues eventually suffocate.

 Levels of carbon monoxide exposure are expressed in Parts Per Million (ppm).
 To give you some perspective, here’s a list of levels and their effects: